igorganich/damn-vulnerable-defi-halmos/test/unstoppable/README.md

 ## Conclusions
 1. We proved that Halmos can be used to solve CTF problems.
 We had a simple one-transaction challenge and Halmos solved it in a rather intuitive and understandable way
 2. Analyzing counterexamples can be tricky due to hard-coded addresses and parameters.
 We can't just put a counterexample in the source code and expect it to behave like it does inside Halmos
-3. When we try to migrate a normal Foundry test to Halmos, we need to be careful not to use unsupported functionality from Foundry, or tricky cheat codes like makeAddr()
+3. When we try to migrate a normal Foundry test to Halmos, we need to be careful not to use unsupported functionality from Foundry, or tricky cheatcodes like `makeAddr()`
 4. Getting into recursion should be avoided as it can lead to spurious counterexamples or reduce code coverage
 5. In the case of fairly simple problems with a trivial solution, the solution through fuzzing looks and is much simpler: writing it took ten times less time and effort than solving through Halmos.
 However, **!!!SPOILER ALERT!!!**, Halmos will show its power in the following less trivial challenges
 ## What's next?